cleanappio/cleanapp-mobile/README.md

     *   Set the actual path to your cleanapp.properties file generated on previous step.

         ***You have to set a full path like /home/... or /Users/..., without variables like $HOME etc.***

-#### Configure Mapbox API dowload API key

-1. Make sure the Mapbox download token is created.
-    *   All public scopes are to be checked
-    *   DOWNLOADS:READ from secret scopes is to be checked

-1. Modify the cleanapp.properties file created in the step above.
-Add the following line there:
-    ```
-    mapbox.downloadsToken=<The key>
-    ```

 #### Install and test the release version on the device
 1. Make sure the developer mode on the devise is enabled, https://developer.android.com/studio/debug/dev-options?authuser=3